Find Affordable College Courses

 The average amount in student loans that criminal justice majors at UTSA take out while working on their Bachelor's Degree is $20,860.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $129.

-Full Criminal Justice & Corrections at The University of Texas at San Antonio Report
+Read full report on Criminal Justice & Corrections at The University of Texas at San Antonio

-The in-demand bachelor’s degree programs at University of North Texas helped the school earn the #5 place on this year’s ranking of the most popular criminal justice and corrections schools in Texas.
-Located in the midsize city of Denton, UNT is a public college with a very large student population.
+A rank of #5 on this year’s list means University of North Texas is a great place for criminal justice and corrections students working on their bachelor’s degree.
+Located in the city of Denton, UNT is a public school with a fairly large student population.

 About 61% of the students majoring in criminal justice at the school are women while 39% are male.